 - Kidney failure.

-- The child is allergic to the antibiotics
+- Are allergic to the antibiotics

-- The reflux does not resolve or worsens over time
+- Get worse reflux over time

-- The kidneys are showing signs of damage.
+- Show signs of kidney damage.

 Further information and support